superduper-io/superduper/docs/index.md

 ## What can you do with SuperDuperDB?

-- **Deploy** all your AI models to automatically **populate model outputs** back into the database in a single environment with simple Python commands.
+- **Deploy** all your AI models to automatically **populate model outputs** back into MongoDB in a single environment with simple Python commands.
-- **Train** models on your data in your database simply by querying without additional ingestion and pre-processing.
+- **Train** models on your data on top of MongoDB simply by querying without additional ingestion and pre-processing.
 - **Integrate** AI APIs (such as OpenAI) to work together with other models on your data effortlessly.
-- **Search** your data with vector-search, including model management and serving.
+- **Search** your data in MongoDB with vector-search, including model management and serving.

 ### Who is SuperDuperDB for?